ovh/docs/pages/bare_metal_cloud/dedicated_servers/configure-an-ipv6-in-a-vrack/en-v6.2.md

 - **vRack as the sole backend**: vRack network is the only backend for Additional IPv6 addresses.
 - **SLAAC Limitations in Multi-Location Setups**: Stateless Address Autoconfiguration (SLAAC) is not supported for IPv6 across multiple vRack locations.
 - **First /64 subnet is bridged one**: The very first /64 part of your Additional IPv6 block is bridged by default within your vRack.
 You can use up to 128 IP addresses inside of it.
-- **Public bandwidth cap**: Outbound traffic from OVH to the internet is capped at 1Gbps per location.
+- **Public bandwidth cap**: Outbound traffic from OVHcloud to the internet is capped at 1Gbps per location.
 - **IPv6 block allocation limits**: Users can obtain up to three /56 Additional IPv6 blocks per region location.
 - **Mobility of Additional IPv6 blocks**: Due to the hierarchical design of the IPv6 address space, Additional IPv6 blocks are region-specific.
 This means blocks cannot be transferred between regions, although they can be reassigned within any vRack-connected backend.